ibrahimkafie/ip-lookup/README.md

 1. Clone the repository: `git clone https://github.com/myusername/myproject.git`
 2. Install the dependencies: `npm install`
-3. Nx CLI: Nx is a set of command-line tools that you can use to create, develop, and test your project.
-You can install it globally using npm by running the following command: npm install -g nx.
+3. Install nx globally `npm install -g nx` to invoke the command directly using nx, or you can use npx to run the script without installing nx globally, assuming it has already been added to the script's dependencies

 ## Usage